-- Click on Network->Advanced. - 2.
-In the QoS block, enter the desired values in the corresponding fields.
+2. In the QoS block, enter the desired values in the corresponding fields.

-A dialog box pops up to prompt that the settings will take effect after a reboot.
+- 3. Click Confirm to accept the change. - A dialog box pops up to prompt that the settings will take effect after a reboot. - 4.
+Click Confirm to reboot the endpoint immediately.